php array length size count

+In PHP, arrays are versatile data structures that allow you to store multiple values in a single variable.
+One common task when working with a PHP array is determining its length or the number of elements it contains.
 PHP array length, count, size, and others are expressions to find how many items are in the array.
 In this tutorial, we are going to cover all of them and the differences between them.

 PHP array length content

-PHP count() function
+Using PHP count() function

-This function returns the array length in PHP or a countable object.
+The count() function is a built-in PHP function that returns the number of elements in an array or a countable object.
+It works with both indexed and associative arrays.
 This function counts the number of elements in the array or object.
-This method is the best and most common way to get the count of array items.
+This method is the best and most common way to get the length of array items in PHP.

 count(array, mode);

 If you use this function with an array parameter, it counts all elements in the array.
-When use with an object that implements the Countable interface, it returns the return value of the method Countable::count().
+When used with an object that implements the Countable interface, it returns the return value of the method Countable::count().

-array | Required | An array or countable object. |
+arrayRequiredAn array or countable object.

-mode | Optional | If you use the mode with “1” (COUNT_RECURSIVE ), this function will recursively count the array’s items.
-This is particularly useful for counting all the elements of a multidimensional array.0 – Default.
-Does not count all elements of multidimensional arrays.
-Only returns the count of the first level of the array.
-1 – Counts the array recursively (counts all the elements of multidimensional arrays) |
+modeOptionalIf you use the mode with “1” (COUNT_RECURSIVE), this function will recursively count the array’s items.
+This is particularly useful for counting all the elements of a multidimensional array.

-Returned Value | Returns the number of elements in the array. |
+Returned ValueReturns the number of elements in the array.

 $cars = array("fer" => "Ferrari", "ben" => "Benz", "bmw" => "BMW", "vol" => "Volvo");